-I am the 4-th-year Ph.D. student in the college of Computer Science and Technology at Zhejiang University, fortunately advised by Prof. Yang Yang.
+I am the 5-th-year Ph.D. student in the college of Computer Science and Technology at Zhejiang University, fortunately advised by Prof. Yang Yang.
 I graduated from the Chu Kochen Honors College, Zhejiang University (浙江大学竺可桢学院) with dual bachelor’s degrees in Statistics and Computer Science and Technology.
 My research interests include machine learning for healthcare, large-scale time series analysis, human-centered AI and any interesting topics and cutting-edge technology.
 I have published several papers at the top international AI conferences such as KDD, NeurIPS, AAAI.
-Here is my CV.
+Here is my CV (English version/ Chinese version).
 If you are seeking any form of academic cooperation, please feel free to touch me.
+I am currently seeking job opportunities in the industry.
+If there are suitable positions available, please feel free to reach out.
+Thank you!

 🔥 News